lostkamp/pydata-lightning-talk/README.md

 >>> logger.info('Starting task: %s', task_name)
 ```
 Note that this is different from the % notation in the previous section, because here we
-pass the variable as a parameter to the `logging.info` function.
+pass the variable as a parameter to the `logger.info` method.

 An alternative would be to use f-strings like so:
 ```python